Frequently Asked Questions

 You may receive bills from physicians you did not see in person if you have certain tests or treatments in the hospital.
 These bills are for the professional services doctors provided in diagnosing and interpreting test results while you were a patient.

-Did you receive my payment?
+Q: Did you receive my payment?

 When you receive care at Mount Sinai, you may receive more than one bill.
 For example, if you have a visit with one of our physicians and you also have blood drawn for lab tests, you may receive a bill from your physician and a separate bill from the lab.
-If you receive care at one of our hospitals or a physician office or clinic located at one of our hospital sites, you may also receive more than one bill: one from the hospital and others from the doctors or specialists who treated you.

 Paying My Bill

 By phone: You can call us at the number on your billing statement to pay by phone.
 During normal business hours, you can speak with a customer service agent.
-For some of our sites, you can also pay over our 24/7 automated system.
+For some of our locations, you can also pay over our 24/7 automated system.

 By mail: You can mail in your payment with the payment stub to the appropriate location listed on your bill.

-Can I pay a bill without creating an online account?
+Q: Can I pay a bill without creating an online account?

 Online Account

-I'm not seeing an option to pay my bill on your Mount Sinai Patient Billing Portal.
+Q: I'm not seeing an option to pay my bill on your Mount Sinai Patient Billing Portal.
 Why?

 Insurance

 You should contact your doctor’s office directly to confirm whether your insurance is accepted.
 You can also check Mount Sinai’s “Find a Doctor” feature to find out whether a particular doctor accepts your insurance.
+You can learn more about the health plans our hospitals participate in by visiting our hospital Insurance Information page.

 If your insurance or personal information is incorrect or not listed on your statement, please call the number listed on your billing statement.
-For some of our sites, you might also have the option to update your information through an online billing portal.
+For some of our sites, you might also have the option to update your information through our online billing portal.

-Why was my secondary insurance plan not billed for my services?
+Q: Why was my secondary insurance plan not billed for my services?

 If you have a secondary insurance plan that you feel has not been billed, please contact us at the customer service number on your billing statement to update your insurance information.
 For some of our sites, you might also have the option to update your information through an online billing portal.